talon-one/TalonOneJavaSdk/docs/LoyaltyLedgerEntry.md

 # LoyaltyLedgerEntry

+A single row of the ledger, describing one addition or deduction.
 ## Properties

 Name | Type | Description | Notes
 ------------ | ------------- | ------------- | -------------
 **created** | [**OffsetDateTime**](OffsetDateTime.md) |  |